Marius-PA/ComputerScienceNotes/2023_Notes/november/week13-17_november/bitmap.md

 # Pixel

-<strong>pixel is the smallest addressable unit of an image</strong>
+### pixel is the smallest addressable unit of an image

 a pixel is a representative bit of a coresponding colour